Skip to main content

 A UTM parameter is a piece of text after the main part of a URL to help know where a user came from.

-UTM parameters are used by every website and you can read more about them as a technology here, and below is a table of the data included in UTM parameters that NexHealth is only able to receive:
+UTM parameters are used by every website and you can read more about UTM parameters as a technology, and below is a table of the data included in UTM parameters that NexHealth is only able to receive:

 Parameter